Cordoba Patio Festival

 Disclosure: Bear in mind that some of the links in this post are affiliate links and if you go through them to make a purchase we will earn a commission at no additional cost to you.
 We chose these companies / hotels because of their quality and not because of the commission we receive from your purchases.

 Every spring Córdoba bursts into bloom with special festivities for the month of May.
 The fist two weeks of May it starts with the Patio Contest.
-The Patio contests is sponsored by the Córdoba City Hall and began in 1918.
+During the "Festival de los patios, rejas y balcones," the city transforms for two weeks into one big floral Mecca.

 Due to a hot, dry climate homes in Córdoba were built with a central patio even back in the days of the Romans.
 Filling the central patio with plants and water features has always been a way to keep local homes cool.
 But, thanks to human creativity and ingenuity, patio decoration ended up taking on a life all its own and at some point, someone realized that these hidden treasures were just too good to be kept tucked away behind heavy doors and iron grates.
 So, once a year, the doors open and everyone is invited in to see the wonders of Córdoba’s patios.